 Aimed at engaging local communities in east London, the Festival of Communities brings together Queen Mary staff and students, community organisations and local residents to explore living and learning in Tower Hamlets.

 The activities at the Festival are designed for local families to learn something new or try something different.
 These varied activities range from hands-on experiments, sharing stories and views, interacting with demonstrations and trying out fun new things.
-You can get a taste of the Festival by watching the Festival 2019 Highlights video here.

 Music at Queen Mary presents a range of exciting, inspiring and enriching events performed by Queen Mary students, external artists or a mix of the two.